Hinata Konishi

-Hinata Konishi (小西 陽向, Konishi Hinata) is a Japanese footballer currently playing as a forward for Nagano Parceiro.
+Hinata Konishi (小西 陽向, Konishi Hinata) is a Japanese footballer currently playing as a forward for Gainare Tottori.

 Early life

 Hinata was born in Nagano.
 He played youth football for NPIC Herencia FC and Nagano Parceiro.

 Career

 Hinata made his league debut for Nagano against Kamatamare Sanuki on the 3 October 2021.
 He scored his first goal for the club against Gainare Tottori on the 12 November 2023, scoring in the 47th minute.